Frequently Asked Questions

 Where are you located?

 We are a foster based rescue.
-That means that we do not have a kennel or main facility to house our dogs.
-We have foster homes all over the state and our dogs go straight into these homes so that they are comfortable and can receive the best care possible until they find their forever homes.
+Meaning we do not have a kennel facility to house our dogs.
+We have foster homes all over the state of Michigan.
+After rescue some may have a short stay at a veterinarian or boarding facility then they are off to a foster home where they are made comfortable and can receive the best care possible until they find their forever homes.

 How can I see your dogs?

 If you are interested in a specific dog, fill out an application online.
+Once processed the foster parent will set up a meet and greet with you and their foster dog.
 If you are just browsing, check out our adoption days on the 'events' page and find an event near you.
-You can see which dogs are attending the events and you can get some face time with the dogs that way.
+This link liststhe dogs that are planning to attend.